 Heart Pattern – 15 Block, 3 / 5 Stripe

-The three and five-stripe heart patterns fit a rectangle 17 stitches wide and 15 stitches high.
+The three, five and seven-stripe heart patterns fit a rectangle 17 stitches wide and 15 stitches high.
 Assuming a three stitch border, as for my other patches, this means you’ll want a 20 x 18 block swatch plus any excess (if used unmodified).

 As this design is best stitched upside-down, the pattern is oriented to match.